abpframework/abp/docs/en/Blog-Posts/2021-06-28 v4_4 Preview/POST.md

-# ABP Framework 4.4 RC Has Been Published
+# ABP Platform 4.4 RC Has Been Released

 Today, we have released the [ABP Framework](https://abp.io/) and the [ABP Commercial](https://commercial.abp.io/) 4.4.0 RC (Release Candidate).
 This blog post introduces the new features and important changes in this new version.